 Running a business isn’t about getting the job done; it’s about getting it done better than your competitors.
 Whether you’re a longstanding logistics company or a fresh-off-the-press nonprofit, good reporting tools aren’t going to help you stay ahead of the curve.
 You need great tools.
-Below, you’ll find a few ways you can take an integral part of your organization’s success, data reporting, to the next level.
+Below, you’ll find a few ways to take your data reporting to the next level.
+By the end, you’ll have a solid understanding of what makes a good dashboard great.

 Good dashboards display data, but a great dashboard is interactive.

-There’s a difference between seeing data and using it.
+There’s a difference between seeing data and understanding it.
 At first glance, you might think your data reporting should simply provide the information you need.
 This is true – to a certain extent.
 In reality, visual data reporting goes deeper.
 It not only gives you data, but also lets you interact with it.
+The ability to interact with the information in front of you helps users understand the data better and enables you to take action.

 How to do it:

-- Provide tools that let users drilldown important data sets
+- Provide a dashboard for reporting that let users drill down into important, detailed data sets

 - Let users filter data so they can explore it in new, interesting ways

-- Make sure related data points can be viewed side-by-side
+- Make sure related data points can be viewed side-by-side, for easy comparison

 Good dashboards look nice, but a great dashboard looks nice for a reason.

-You can’t judge a book by its cover, but you can judge a dashboard by its aesthetic elements.
+You can’t judge a book by its cover, but you can judge a dashboard reporting tool by its aesthetic elements.
 Visualization is, after all, one of your dashboard’s key functions.
-You can take your dashboard design a step further, though – just by giving the visual elements purpose.
+You can take your dashboard design a step further, though – just by giving the visual element’s purpose.
+Your goal is to provide clarity for your data and the goals your organization is trying to reach.
+Without intentional design, viewers may be left wondering why the dashboard was created in the first place.

 How to do it:

 - Pick colors that work for a reason.
-If users know green means “go” and orange means “watch out,” take advantage of these pre-ingrained associations.
-Your dashboard will look good and be easier for users to interpret.
+If users know green means “go” and red means “watch out,” take advantage of these pre-ingrained associations.
+Your dashboard will look good aesthetically and also be easier for users to interpret.

 Good dashboards give you everything, but a great dashboard provides what you need.

 In data visualization, more isn’t always merrier.
 While dashboards give you the freedom to track and report on any metric you want, it’s important to avoid data clutter in your reporting.
-Prune data points that are redundant or don’t contribute to the key performance indicators (KPIs) of your organization.
-Before you start hacking off too many reports though, consider simply reorganizing your data so that only users who need those reports see them.
+Too much data can lead to information overload, which may confuse and overwhelm your dashboard viewers.

 How to do it:

-- Ask “why.”
+- Ask questions of your data.
 Are you on pace to hit this year’s target?
 If so, how can you build on your strategy to move faster?
 If not, what related KPIs are influencing your team’s ability to succeed?

 Good dashboards uncover problems, but a great dashboard points toward solutions.